-HEALTH-CARE OPERATIONS PURPOSESUT Southwestern may need to share your health information in the course of conducting health care business activities that are related to providing health care to you.
+UT Southwestern may need to share your health information in the course of conducting health care business activities that are related to providing health care to you.
 Examples include:

-- Quality Improvement Activities UT Southwestern may use and release health information to improve the quality or the cost of care.
+Quality Improvement Activities - UT Southwestern may use and release health information to improve the quality or the cost of care, including population health activities.
 This may include reviewing the treatment and services provided to you.
-This information may be shared with those who pay for your care, or with other agencies that review this data. - Health Promotion and Disease Prevention We may use your health information to tell you about disease prevention and health care options.
-For instance, we may send you health care information on issues such as women's health, cancer or asthma. - Case Management and Referral If you have a health problem or a health care need is identified by you or one of your providers, you may be referred to an organization such as a home health agency, medical equipment company or other community or government program.
-This may require the release of your health information to these agencies.
+This information may be shared with those who pay for your care, or with other agencies that review this data.

+Health Promotion and Disease Prevention - We may use your health information to tell you about disease prevention and health care options.
+For instance, we may send you health care information on issues such as women's health, cancer or asthma.
-- Fund-Raising Purposes We may contact you to support UT Southwestern in its mission to provide quality health care, research and education.
-If you do not want UT Southwestern to contact you about fund-raising efforts, please notify the Privacy Office. - Marketing Purposes We may use your health information for products or services where we encourage, promote or advertise a product or service in which UT Southwestern receives financial incentive or payment, (either directly or indirectly), or that encourages a change in product or service use.
-Marketing does not include health promotion and disease prevention.
-If you do not want UT Southwestern to contact you for marketing purposes, please notify the Privacy Office. - Appointment Reminders UT Southwestern may use your health records to remind you of recommended services, treatments or scheduled appointments. - Business Associates There are some services provided at UT Southwestern through contracts with Business Associates, such as medical transcription services and record storage companies.
-Business Associates are required by Federal law to protect your health information. - Audits UT Southwestern may use or release your health information to make sure that its business practices comply with the law and with UT Southwestern's policies.
-Examples include audits involving quality of care, medical bills or patient confidentiality. - Students and Trainees Students and other trainees may access your health information as part of their training and educational activities at UT Southwestern. - Business Activities We may use or release your health information to perform internal business activities.
-Examples include business planning, computersystems maintenance, legal services and customer service.

-OTHER PURPOSES
+Fund-Raising Purposes - We may contact you for fundraising purposes to support UT Southwestern in its mission to provide quality health care, research and education.
+You may opt out of receiving fundraising communication.
+If you do not want UT Southwestern to contact you about fund-raising efforts, please notify UT Southwestern Medical Center, Office of Development, 5323 Harry Hines Blvd., Dallas, TX 75390-9009 or send an email to: www.utsoutwestern.edu/giving-optout.

+Marketing Purposes - We may use your health information to provide prescription refill reminders, to communicate about your current prescriptions, to communicate about a health related service or product which is covered by your health plan, or about treatment alternatives for your care coordination.
+No authorization is required if we have a face-to-face communication with you about a service or product or if UT Southwestern provides you with a promotional gift of small value.

+Business Associates - There are some services provided at UT Southwestern through contracts with Business Associates such as medical transcription services and record storage companies.
+Business Associates are required by Federal law to protect your health information.

+Audits - UT Southwestern may use or release your health information to make sure that its business practices comply with the law and with our policies.
+Examples include audits involving quality of care, medical bills or patient confidentiality.

+Students and Trainees - Students and other trainees may access your health information as part of their training and educational activities at UT Southwestern.

+Business Activities - We may use or release your health information to perform internal business activities.
+Examples include business planning, computer systems maintenance, legal services and customer service.

+Other Purposes

+Health Information Exchange (HIE) - We participate in electronic health exchanges, where we may share information that we obtain or create about you with other health care providers or other health care entities, as permitted by law.
+Exchange of health information through HIEs can provide faster access, better coordination of care and assist providers in making more informed decisions.
+You may opt out of sharing your information through the HIEs we participate in by contacting the UT Southwestern Privacy Office.

+Please also note that UT Southwestern is not able to manage restrictions on disclosures of your health information through its participation in HIEs.
+Should you wish to restrict your information from a particular individual or entity and UT Southwestern grants your restriction, you should elect to opt out of the HIE(s) in order to protect your restriction.

-■ Required By Law - Sometimes we must report some of your health information to legal officials or authorities, such as law
+Required By Law - Sometimes we must report some of your health information to legal officials or authorities, such as law enforcement officials, court officials, governmental agencies or attorneys.
+Examples include reporting suspected abuse or neglect, reporting domestic violence or certain physical injuries, or responding to a court order, subpoena, warrant or lawsuit request.